 Our executive compensation program is administered by our independent Compensation Committee.
-In addition to designing an executive compensation program that incentivizes long-term value creation, our program is contingent upon achieving specific financial goals, and our compensation practices include a number of key features highlighted below:
+In addition to designing an executive compensation program that incentivizes long-term value creation, our program is contingent on achieving specific financial goals, and our compensation practices include a number of key features highlighted below:

-- ✓ Pay-for-performance with approximately 86.7% of compensation at-risk for our CEO in 2020. - ✓ Appropriate balance between short-term and long-term pay. - ✓ Robust stock ownership requirements: CEO (5x annual base salary) and NEOs (1x annual base salary). - ✓ No automatic acceleration of equity awards on a "Change in Control" (as defined in the applicable equity compensation plan). - ✓ Anti-hedging and pledging policies. - ✓ Robust clawback policy on incentive pay. - ✓ Use of independent consultant to advise Compensation Committee.
+- Pay-for-performance with approximately 86.7% of compensation at-risk for our CEO and 66.7% at-risk for our other NEOs in 2021. - ✓ Appropriate balance between short-term and long-term pay. - ✓ Robust stock ownership requirements: CEO (5x annual cash base salary) and other NEOs (1x annual cash base salary). - ✓ No automatic acceleration of equity awards on a "Change in Control" (as defined in the applicable equity compensation plan). - ✓ Anti-hedging and pledging policies. - Robust clawback policy on incentive pay. - ✓ Use of independent consultant to advise Compensation Committee.